What Are Lingual Braces?

 It’s also a good idea to stick to soft foods during this period.
 To prevent any undue pressure put on your vulnerable teeth.

 Some patients find that it takes them several weeks to fully acclimatize to their braces.
 That doesn’t mean they are in constant pain during that time.

-Once you get used to properly cleaning and speaking with your braces in.
+Once you get used to correctly cleaning and speaking with your braces in.
 You won’t even notice they are there anymore.

-It’s vital that you maintain adequate oral hygiene throughout every part of your orthodontic treatment; the braces have to work in a healthy environment.
-Otherwise, they won’t perform to the best.
+It’s important that you preserve enough oral hygiene during every part of your orthodontic treatment; the braces have to work in a good environment.
+Otherwise, they won’t work for the best.

-It’s advisable to brush after every meal if you can.
-To get rid of any food debris that might have gathered in between the brackets.
+It’s suggested to brush after every meal.
+To get discarded of any food trash that might have found between the brackets.
 Or at least rinses your mouth out with water if you don’t have a toothbrush handy.

-Finally, you should always attend scheduled check-ups with your dentist.
-They need to be able to monitor your progress and check for signs of any problems developing.
-Such as gum disease or tooth decay.
+Finally, you should always attend cataloged check-ups with your dentist.
+They need to be able to observe your progress and check for symptoms of any problems occurring.
+Like tooth decay & gum disease.

 - Insurance coverage (if you have insurance).

 - It can be customized to increase your support and maximize your performance.